compnski/jlogo/README.md

 # jlogo
 Toy logo interpreter that can control a physical rasberry-pi based turtle.

+# Code
+Parsing is done with the https://github.com/alecthomas/participle library, which creates a grammar from your structs, like JSON parsing.
+You get back the AST in the form of the structs you create.
+I borrowed heavily from the BASIC example to get support for expressions.

 # TODO
 * Better calibration for turns
 * Progress report during long drawings
 * Cancel action in progress
 * Estimated runtime when drawing
+* LOGO procedures
+* Additional language features

 # Videos
-Mark II in action: https://youtu.be/Cr2jLVUYcts
+* Mark II in action: https://youtu.be/Cr2jLVUYcts
-Mark I in action : https://youtu.be/Abdd7Wg_pFM
+* Mark I in action : https://youtu.be/Abdd7Wg_pFM

 # Building it
 ## Tinkercard Links: